Agent Mode

 What you should ask instead

 Does the system qualify before it spends a daily-cap action?
 Does it refuse to auto-reply on legal phrases?
 Does it stay on-topic in a 30-message thread?
-Does it learn from every reply the pod sends, or does each sender train its own brain in isolation?
+Does it learn from every reply the pod sends, or does each sender train its own Pilot in isolation?
 These questions outlast any model release schedule.

-See the agent on your own pipeline.
+See the agent build rapport on your own pipeline.